Wakanda/wakanda-storage/README.md

 let aValue = movies.get(key : String);

 /**
-* Remove storage key
+* Remove a storage key
 * @param key A storage key
 */
 movies.remove(key : String);

 /**
-* Removes all storage keys/values
+* Removes all keys/values from the storage
 */
 movies.clear();

 /**
 * Lock storage.
-* No key/value can be updated until unlock
+* Storage cannot be update except by the thread who lock it.
 * If already lock, then it waits until the storage is unlock.
 */
 movies.lock();